• Skip to primary navigation

 • Place a tortilla on a plate and smear a small dollop of enchilada sauce over the entire surface.
 Flip the tortilla and coat the other half with more sauce.
 Spoon ⅛ of the venison mixture onto the tortilla and roll into a tight tube.
 Place in prepared pan, seam side down, and repeat the process with the remaining tortillas.

-• When all eight enchiladas are in the pan, pour the remaining red sauce over the top of the enchiladas and sprinkle with cheeses.
+• When all eight enchiladas are in the pan, pour the remaining red sauce over the top of the enchiladas and sprinkle with the remaining shredded cheese.

 • Bake in preheated oven for 20 – 25 minutes or until cheese is bubbly and melted.